rkaysen63/Election_Analysis/README.md

 * Total number of votes cast: 369,711

-* The analysis of the election show that of the total votes cast:
+* The analysis of the election shows that of the total votes cast:
   * Diana DeGette received 73.8% of the vote (272,892 votes).
   * Raymon Anthony Doane received 3.1% of the vote (11,606 votes).
   * Charles Casper Stockham received 23.0% of the vote (85,213 votes).

 * The winner of the election was:
-  * Diana DeGette, who received 73.8% of the vote (272,892 votes).
+  * Diana DeGette, who received 73.8% of the popular vote (272,892 votes).

 * The results show that of the three counties in the precinct, Denver County had the largest turnout with 272,892 voters.